henderea/MemoryTamer/README.md

 * **v1.4.2:** Update the Paddle framework to hopefully fix some issues
 * **v1.4.2.1:** Update some dependencies to hopefully reduce problems
 * **v1.4.3:** Update some dependencies and make Paddle licensing the default again.
 Also, add an option to pause automatic freeing and trimming
+* **v1.4.4:**
+    * Update multiple dependencies, including a new version of the Paddle library with better support for OS X 10.11 El Capitan
+    * Refreshed app icon

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)